ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     "unknown_request":
     : The request referenced an unknown ongoing access request.

+    "request_denied":
+    : The request was denied for an unspecified reason.

 "error_description" (string)
 :   OPTIONAL.
 A human-readable string description of the error intended for the
     developer of the client.